lgmorand/workshop-aca/_entries/03-01 intro.md

 - Service discovery
 - Native Dapr integration

 [Red Dog](github.com/azure/reddog-code) application is a simplified e-shop application with customers making orders and these orders being processed by workers.
-In parallel, orders, receipts and accounting are stored in different persistent systems.
+In parallel, orders, receipts, and accounting are stored in different persistent systems.
 The e-commerce platform does not contain any UI except a dashboard to monitor the orders.

 ![The Red Dog application](/media/lab2/intro/reddog_code.png)

-> The application may seem complex but it's not and you won't have to fully understand it to realize the workshop.
+> The application may seem complex but it's not and you won't have to fully understand it to finalize the workshop.

-Here are the description of the different components of the application.
+Here are the descriptions of the different components of the application.

 | Service          | Description                                                                                                 |
 |------------------|-------------------------------------------------------------------------------------------------------------|